YussefShell/Walmart_Sales_Analysis/README.md

 ## Code

-For the rest of the code, check the [SQL_queries.sql] https://github.com/YussefShell/Walmart_Sales_Analysis/blob/main/Walmart_Sales_Sql.sql file
+For the rest of the code, check the https://github.com/YussefShell/Walmart_Sales_Analysis/blob/main/Walmart_Sales_Sql.sql file